epw/consensus/Consensus Book.md

 - Choose a new option for your Place of Power
 - Get a playbook move from another book
 - Get a playbook move from another book
-- Get an Advanced Pious Move
+- Get an Advanced Pious Move\newpage

 ## The Primordial